UBC-MDS/ellognea-smwatts-student-performance/doc/student_perf_report.md

 The data
 --------

 Each row in the UCI Student Performance dataset represents a student.
 There are two columns in this dataset that will be analyzed, sex and final\_math\_grade.
-Sex is a categorical variable that contains the values `female` and `male`. final\_math\_grade is a continous variable that ranges from 0-100, based on the final grade percentage earned by a student.
+Sex is a categorical variable that contains the values `female` and `male`. final\_math\_grade is a continuous variable that ranges from 0-100, based on the final grade percentage earned by a student.

-Table 1: Sample rows from the UCI Student Performance dataset
+Table 1: Sample rows from the UCI Student Performance dataset, showing a students gender and final math grade

 | sex    |  final\_math\_grade|
 |:-------|-------------------:|